Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 For the autoregressive component in Figure~\ref{fig:measlesFit_ri_map1}, we see a pronounced heterogeneity between the three western districts in blue and the remaining districts.
 These three districts have been affected by large local outbreaks and are also the ones with the highest overall numbers of cases.
 In contrast, the city of Oldenburg (03403) is estimated with a relatively low autoregressive factor $\lambda_i = \exp(\alpha^{(\lambda)} + \alpha_i^{(\lambda)}) = 0.087$, but it seems to import more cases from other districts than explained by its population (Figure~\ref{fig:measlesFit_ri_map2}).
 In Figure~\ref{fig:measlesFit_ri_map3}, the two districts without any reported measles cases (03401 and 03405) appear in dark pink, which means that they exhibit a relatively low endemic incidence after adjusting for the population and susceptible proportion.
 Such districts could be suspected of a larger amount of under-reporting.

 Note that the extra flexiblility of the random effects model comes at a price.
-First, the estimation runtime increases considerably from 0.2 seconds for the previous power-law model \code{measlesFit_powerlaw} to 4.9 seconds with additional random effects.
+First, the estimation runtime increases considerably from 0.1 seconds for the previous power-law model \code{measlesFit_powerlaw} to 4 seconds with additional random effects.
 Furthermore, we no longer obtain AIC values in the model summary, since random effects invalidate simple AIC-based model comparisons \citep{greven.kneib2010}.
 Of course we can plot the fitted values and visually compare their quality with the initial fit shown in Figure~\ref{fig:measlesFitted_basic}: \begin{Schunk} \begin{Sinput} R> plot(measlesFit_ri, type = "fitted", units = districts2plot, hide0s = TRUE) \end{Sinput}

 \end{Schunk} For some of these districts, a great amount of cases is now explained via transmission from neighbouring regions while others are mainly influenced by the local autoregression.
-However, for quantitative model comparisons we have to resort to more sophisticated techniques presented in the next section.
+Note that the estimated decomposition of the mean by district can also be seen from the related plot \code{type = "maps"} (not shown).
+However, for quantitative comparisons of model performance we have to resort to more sophisticated techniques presented in the next section.